-The Brussels Program is offered through Hobart and William Smith Colleges in partnership with Vesalius College, an English language division of the Vrije Universiteit Brussel.
+Hobart and William Smith Colleges maintain an affiliation with Vesalius College, an English language division of the Vrije Universiteit Brussel.
 Vesalius has an enrollment of approximately 300 students from over 50 nations and is part of a larger university community of 10,000 students scattered through the city of Brussels.
-Students take courses in communications, economics, European studies, history, international relations, politics, and sociology.
+Students may take courses in communications, economics, European studies, history, international relations, politics, and sociology.
 A centerpiece of the program is a credit-bearing, intensive internship with a European organization, arranged for the students by Vesalius College.
 (Note that internship placements are competitive and are not guaranteed.)

 All students will take four courses, including a language course (either French of Dutch) at an appropriate level.
 Students with an internship placement will select two electives from the Vesalius course catalog while others will select three electives.
 Detailed course lists are available by clicking here.

 This program will be of particular interest to students in economics, history, political science, peace studies, international relations, and all aspects of media studies.
 Courses are also available in art history, linguistics and writing.
 Internships are offered with a wide-range of agencies from NGOs, to financial organizations, communications firms, legal/political and other institutions.

 This program is open to juniors and seniors in good academic and social standing who have a minimum GPA of 2.5.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.